 8. What is your best quality or greatest strength?

-The question allows the student to acknowledge their strength.
+I believe this question allows the student to acknowledge their strength.
 It gives the teacher the opportunity to focus on the strength and to help the student grow in these qualities.

 9. What online software, websites, and apps do you use to help you study and with projects?